Max Rady College of Medicine

 Dr. Peter Cattini’s research has focused on areas of neuro- and reproductive-endocrinology, including pituitary and placental hormones and related disorders.
 This includes the effect of overeating and obesity on human pituitary growth hormone and placental lactogen production and activity in puberty and pregnancy.
 His research interests also extend to cardiovascular endocrinology, including the study of endogenous growth factors, including members of the fibroblast growth factor family, and their potential role in protection and response to heart injury.

-After completing his graduate training, Dr. Cattini did postdoctoral training with Drs.
-John D. Baxter and Norman L. Eberhardt in the metabolic research unit at the University of California San Francisco, before being recruited to the physiology department at UM by Dr. Henry G. Friesen.
+After completing his graduate training with Drs.
+Howard Davies and James (Jim) Allan at the University of London King’s College, Dr. Cattini did postdoctoral training with Drs.
+John D. Baxter and Norman L. Eberhardt in the metabolic research unit at the University of California San Francisco, before being recruited to the physiology (now physiology and pathophysiology) department at the University of Manitoba by Dr. Henry G. Friesen.

-He is also the proud recipient of the Health Science Graduate Students' Association Award for Distinction in Mentorship on three separate occasions.
+Dr. Cattini is also the proud recipient of the Health Science Graduate Students' Association Award for Distinction in Mentorship on three separate occasions and currently holds the Henry G. Friesen Chair in Metabolic and Endocrine Disorders.